 By Derek Andersen

-More and more consumers are using voice search to perform search engine queries, find local businesses, make purchase decisions, and more.
-And when consumers search for local businesses with their voices, they usually engage with those businesses the same way—by calling.
-Below, we’ve compiled the top statistics digital marketers need to know to succeed in tomorrow’s voice-first world.
+2019 is expected to be the year of the voice search.
+More and more consumers are using voice to perform search engine queries, find local businesses, make purchase decisions, and more.
+And when consumers search for local businesses with their voices, they usually engage with those businesses in the same way—by calling.
+Below, we’ve compiled the top statistics digital marketers in 2019 need to know to succeed in a voice-first world.

-4. Half of all online searches will be voice searches by 2020.
-The voice search revolution will dramatically alter how consumers engage with businesses.
-Marketers who optimize their SEO for voice searches will gain the advantage in this new landscape (Source: ComScore).
+6. Half of all online searches will be voice searches by 2020.
+The voice search revolution is dramatically altering how consumers engage with businesses and continued change is expected.
+Marketers who optimize their SEO for voice searches will gain the advantage in today’s new landscape (Source: ComScore).

-5. 53% of consumers use their smart speaker at least once per month to find information on a local business.
-A substantial percentage of consumers also voice search for local businesses on their smartphones, tablets, and desktops.
+13. 76% of smart speaker users perform local voice searches at least weekly.
+46% of users perform voice searches to look for information on local businesses on a daily basis.
+A substantial percentage of consumers also use voice search for local businesses on their smartphones, tablets, and desktops.
 Because of their convenience for on-the-go customers, voice searches are often used to research and locate local businesses (Source: BrightLocal).

-6. 51% of consumers use voice search to research restaurants.
-This is the most commonly voice searched business, though consumers research a broad range of businesses on their voice devices, from hotels to doctors to insurance companies (Source: BrightLocal).
+14. 51% of consumers use voice search to research restaurants.
+This is the most commonly voice-searched business, though consumers research a broad range of businesses on their voice devices, from hotels to doctors to insurance companies (Source: BrightLocal).